tfeng/play-mods-examples/oauth2-avro-d2-example/README.md

 	at org.apache.avro.tool.Main.main(Main.java:73)
 ```

 Currently, there is no way to send a request with the access token using the Avro command-line tool.
 [HttpTransceiver](http://avro.apache.org/docs/1.7.7/api/java/org/apache/avro/ipc/HttpTransceiver.html) in the Avro library does not set an authorization header.
-To see how this is done with a custom transceiver, refer to [InternalHttpTransceiver](https://github.com/tfeng/play-mods/blob/master/avro/app/org/apache/avro/ipc/InternalHttpTransceiver.java).
+To see how this is done with a custom transceiver, refer to [AsyncHttpTransceiver](https://github.com/tfeng/play-mods/blob/master/avro/app/org/apache/avro/ipc/AsyncHttpTransceiver.java) and [AuthorizationPreservingRequestPreparer](https://github.com/tfeng/play-mods/blob/master/avro/app/me/tfeng/playmods/avro/AuthorizationPreservingRequestPreparer.java).